 MentalHelp independently researches, tests, and reviews products and services which may benefit our readers.
 Where indicated by “Medically Reviewed by”, Healthcare professionals review articles for medical accuracy.
 If you buy something through our links, or engage with a provider, we may earn a commission.

 Mandy has been working in the mental health field for more than eight years and has worked with a diverse group of clients.
-These range...Read More
+These range ...Read More

 One thing is clear.
-Cosmetic surgery stems from low self esteem and non-acceptance of ourselves.
+Cosmetic surgery stems from low self-esteem and non-acceptance of ourselves.
 If we truly liked and loved ourselves we wouldn’t feel the need to change anything.
 Women especially, are conditioned to look good.
-There is so much pressure to be beautiful and thin and it causes emotional distress and immense amounts of self loathing in women all over the world.
+There is so much pressure to be beautiful and thin and it causes emotional distress and immense amounts of self-loathing in women all over the world.

 We are bombarded with perfect images of women on a daily basis.
 Just look up at an advertising billboard or read a magazine and perfection stares back at you.
 It is easy to forget that the image you see is probably the best one of a hundred photos taken and has more than likely been airbrushed as well.
-Yet, these pictures of slim attractive women trigger our insecurities and self doubt and usually cause us to reach for the first doughnut we can lay our hands on…and so the self loathing continues.
+Yet, these pictures of slim attractive women trigger our insecurities and self-doubt and usually cause us to reach for the first doughnut we can lay our hands on…and so the self-loathing continues.

 Ad

 The cosmetic surgery industry is booming and is likely to continue doing so.
 Yet it seems there is not enough being done to educate people from the inside out.
 We automatically assume that beauty on the outside will transform us within but this is wrong.
 Most women do not adore themselves overnight once surgery has taken place.
 Many find they are still stuck with the same old insecurities as before and they still compare themselves unfavourably to other women.
-Surgery can help individuals with deformities and obvious flaws but those women looking for superficial changes – such as breast enlargements, will more than likely find that they don’t miraculously change into this fictional women they always hoped to be.
+Surgery can help individuals with deformities and obvious flaws but those women looking for superficial changes – such as breast enlargements, will more than likely find that they don’t miraculously change into the fictional women they always hoped to be.
 They still live with the same attitudes and beliefs as before.

 Therapists are Standing By to Treat Your Depression, Anxiety or Other Mental Health Needs